aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 This tutorial details how to compile, test, publish and interact with Move modules on the Aptos blockchain.
 The steps in summary are:

-1. Install the precombiled binary for the Aptos CLI.
+1. Install the precompiled binary for the Aptos CLI.
 2. Create an account on the Aptos blockchain and fund it.
 3. Compile and test a Move module.
 4. Publish a Move module to the Aptos blockchain.